We will be off Thanksgiving day, orders will begin processing again November 27th. Happy Thanksgiving!

 KRATOM BACKGROUND

 Kratom can be purchased online or through local retailers.
 It can be bought in various forms, such as powders or capsules.
-While kratom is not classified as a controlled substance at this time by the DEA, there is a lot of concern surrounding kratom and its legalities.
 In 2016, the DEA did try to get kratom classed as a Schedule 1 Substance, but after multiple complaints, the DEA chose to withdraw their decision.
 This allowed kratom to remain legal in the United States.
-There are not enough clinical trials and scientific studies to help support a case for or against this herbal remedy.
+Insufficient clinical trials and scientific studies to help support a case for or against this herbal remedy.
 In time, more light will be shed on the overall balance that this herb has to offer.

 • Gold Bali Kratom Powder